 Paula Sorrell is the Associate Vice President of Innovation and Economic Development at George Mason University.
-She oversees the Office of Technology Transfer, the federal and state programs that support small business and entrepreneurship, business incubators in Fairfax, Fauquier, Loudoun, Arlington, Springfield (CBP) and the entrepreneurial programming for the university, as well as the maker spaces and entrepreneurial programming at Mason.
+She oversees an extended team of 200 across Virginia that include the Office of Technology Transfer, the federal and state programs that provide counseling and training to small business and entrepreneurship (SBDC, PTAC, WBC, CDFI, ICAP, ICORPS and others), regional investor events, six business incubators in Northern Virginia, and the maker spaces and entrepreneurial programming at Mason.

-She joined after a position as Director of the Economic Growth Institute at the University of Michigan and in the University of Michigan College of Engineering’s Center for Entrepreneurship.
+She joined after a position as Director of the Economic Growth Institute at the University of Michigan and taught ‘Technology Commercialization’ and ‘Reimagining Companies through Innovation’ in the University of Michigan College of Engineering’s Center for Entrepreneurship.
 At U of M, she developed and oversaw award-winning programs (IEDC, APLU) to build lab-to-market activities in partnership with 15 public research universities, resulting in 213 new products launched and a $133 ROI.
-She also was the Principal Investigator for research in economic development, including mapping the entrepreneurial ecosystem, best practices in the development of commercial ethnic districts, and best practices in technology commercialization.
+She also was the Principal Investigator for research in economic development, including mapping the entrepreneurial ecosystem, best practices in the development of commercial ethnic districts, and national best practices in technology commercialization.

 She has held senior management roles at seven early technology companies, holding the chief marketing position.
 All start-ups resulted in successful sale of the company, or are still a going concern.
-She was an early founding member of the 17-year-old SBDC Tech Team, a group that helps early stage companies raise $70 Million each year.
+She was an early founding member of the 20-year-old SBDC Tech Team, a business consulting group that helps early stage companies raise $70 Million each year.